 Offering Counseling to Victims

-What the Mormon Church is saying about sex abuse claims seems to suggest that it takes the matter of sexual abuse seriously and has invested heavily in preventing and detecting abuse.
-However, while outwardly the Church seems to have taken huge strides in dealing with sexual abuse within its communities, the reality seems to lag behind the image, according to recent lawsuits alleging that Church officials attempted to cover up abuse.
+What the Mormon Church is saying about sexual abuse allegations seems to suggest that it takes the matter of sexual abuse seriously and has invested heavily in preventing, detecting, and stopping sexual abuse.
+However, while outwardly, the Church seems to have taken huge strides in dealing with sexual abuse within its communities, the reality seems to lag behind the image, according to recent lawsuits alleging an LDS Church abuse cover up.

 Moreover, it seems that if a local leader such as a bishop commits sexual abuse, there is nobody who could hold them to account locally.
 Leaders of the Mormon Church could potentially go on committing their egregious acts fairly undisturbed due to their seniority within the Church hierarchy.
 While they have the task of overseeing others, it is unclear who is overseeing them locally.